RVCC-IDMX/about-me-D0zod/README.md

   * Learning how to properly code my website to be responsive and as accessible as possible to a variety of devices as well as disabilities.

-  * Creating a new mini project site to further challenge my knowledge of HTML and CSS
+  * Creating a new mini project site to further challenge my knowledge of HTML and CSS.

   * How to embed videos, photos, and music into my site using a handful of methods.